OmarRehan/Multi-Layer-Data-Lake-Pipelines-on-AWS/README.md

 Landing Zone:-
 -------------
 - Contains the most recent data from S3.
-- Initial & Incremental load are overwrite.
+- Initial & Incremental load are overwritten.
 - Contains the data as it is from the sources.
-- Accepts all HDFS supported files formats.
+- Accepts all HDFS supported file formats.
-- Relations in the Model are not enforced as these are just files, it is just to depict how to integrate the data together.
+- Relations in the Model are not enforced as these are just files, it is just to depict how to integrate the data.

 Integration Layer:-
 -------------
 - Contains all the data from sources with the same structure as the sources but data is cleaned eg: handling missing data, data types are defined, enforcing the relations among the tables, etc...
-- Initial & Incremental load differs according to each table's type, for lookups/assets tables it is Merge/SCD1 handling, for transactional tables it is overwrite based on Airflow execution date so it deletes a specific partition if exists then inserts the data, each table's loading strategies is in the mapping sheet.
+- Initial & Incremental load differs according to each table's type, for lookups/assets tables it is Merge/SCD1 handling, for transactional tables, it is overwrite based on Airflow execution date so it deletes a specific partition if exists then inserts the data, each table's loading strategies is in the mapping sheet.
-- Data stored as Delta Lake format to support ACID, Merge and many other Data Lake features.
+- Data stored as Delta Lake format to support ACID, Merge, and many other Data Lake features.
 - Relations in the Model are enforced during the data processing

 ![integration_layer_data_model](https://user-images.githubusercontent.com/20134836/85896258-702d2280-b7f8-11ea-9385-9cb9374adb5a.png)